How to Pick the Right Futon Mattress for You

 What’s your budget?

-Futon mattresses are cheap when stacked up against their standard mattress counterparts, costing just $100 to $350 on average.
+Futon mattresses are cheap when stacked up against their affordable standard mattress counterparts, costing just $100 to $350 on average.
 When considering your futon mattress budget, you’ll want to take into account whether you need to purchase a futon frame as well.

 What material are you leaning toward?